sripplin/website/about.md

 ## ​Ten Second Bio <!-- omit in toc -->

 - Bay Area, California
+- CFA; Wharton MBA
+- Currently working on something new
+- Prior:
   - Director, Growth & Data Scientist at an AI startup
+  - Strategy at Samsung's Techonology and Advanced Research Lab
-- Former portfolio manager at a $1B investment firm
+  - Product and commercialiation at a hyperloop startup
-- CFA; Wharton MBA
-- Career also includes strategy at Samsung Techonology and Advanced Research, product at a hyperloop startup, data science consulting for the world's largest media advertising company, and growth/analytics consulting for an e-commerce startup.
+  - Data science consulting for the world's largest media advertising company
+  - Growth/analytics for an e-commerce startup
+  - Analyst -> Portfolio manager at a $1B investment firm

 ## Contact <!-- omit in toc -->